Dijkstra's algorithm: Pseudocode

 In the following pseudocode, dist is an array that contains the current distances from the source to other vertices, i.e. dist[u] is the current distance from the source to the vertex u.
 The prev array contains pointers to previous-hop nodes on the shortest path from source to the given vertex (equivalently, it is the next-hop on the path from the given vertex to the source).
 The code u ← vertex in Q with min dist[u], searches for the vertex u in the vertex set Q that has the least dist[u] value.
-Graph.Edges(u, v) returns the length of the edge joining (i.e. the distance between) the two neighbor-nodes u and v.
+Graph.Distance(u,v) returns the length of the edge joining (i.e. the distance between) the two neighbor-nodes u and v.
 The variable alt on line 14 is the length of the path from the source node to the neighbor node v if it were to go through u.
 If this path is shorter than the current shortest path recorded for v, then the distance of v is updated to alt.

 A demo of Dijkstra's algorithm based on Euclidean distance.
 Red lines are the shortest path covering, i.e., connecting u and prev[u].
 Blue lines indicate where relaxing happens, i.e., connecting v with a node u in Q, which gives a shorter path from the source to v.